 Folding and storing the rower is quick and easy work.
 It’s also one of the more portable ones we’ve seen, thanks to how light and easy it is to move about.
 Small transport wheels make moving it between rooms a painless task.

 It’s easy to assemble and easy to use.
 One handy tip is to lay out all the parts before you start.
 As with any home gym equipment, this will take a lot of the hard work out of putting your new rowing machine together.

 It’s a great choice if you’re looking to get back into shape from the comfort of your own home, without spending loads of cash.
 It’s got a solid build and folds away easily.
 Most importantly the Sumi gives a brilliant workout.

 Build quality gives a positive impression.
 Firm, tubular steel means there’s nothing wobbly or cheap feeling about it.

 The LCD display does what you need.
 Like most displays in this price range, the information is basic and the data is largely calculated based on the number of stokes.
-The resistance is provided via a 4kg flywheel and there’s 10 levels of magnetic resistance to keep you busy.
+The resistance is provided via a 4kg flywheel and there are 10 levels of magnetic resistance to keep you busy.